Sam Chin

 Qualification

-I hold a Master’s in Psychotherapy and Counselling, and a Bachelor’s in Psychology.
+I hold a Master of Psychotherapy and Counselling, and a Bachelor of Psychology.

-I’m a registered practitioner with PACFA and a member of the Australian Psychological Society (APS).
+I am a PACFA registered practitioner (registration no. 31369) and a member of the Australian Psychological Society (APS).
+I offer sessions in English and Mandarin.

-*I offer a free 15-minute exploratory call.
+*I offer a free 10-minute exploratory call.
 Click Book Now to schedule.